TLA+ is easy if you know how to abstract

 We can define the spec of a problem in a very abstract way, and then use refinements to define new specs of the problem that are less abstract.
 We can continue writing less abstract specs until we reach the right level of abstraction for checking the properties we need.

-For example, we can define a SortingAlgorithm spec.
-We can verify generic properties of sorting algorithms, such as the fact that SortingAlgorithm has a list and that this list will eventually be in a sorted state.
-Then, we can write the spec for MergeSort and declare that MergeSort refines SortingAlgorithm.
-In the MergeSort spec, we can verify properties specific to this algorithm that should hold true.
+For example, we can define a Consensus spec.
+We can verify generic properties of a Consensus protocol, such as the fact that some value will be eventually chosen and will never change.
+Then, we can write the spec for Paxos and declare that Paxos refines Consensus.
+In the Paxos spec, we can verify additional properties specific to this algorithm that should hold true.

 This helps us ensure that we are looking at the problem at the right level of abstraction.
 More succinctly: